slatedocs/slate/source/includes/_payouts.md

 * You can access the Sandbox API at [https://api.sandbox.transferwise.tech](https://api.sandbox.transferwise.tech)
 * The LIVE API is located at [https://api.transferwise.com](https://api.transferwise.com)

+**Please note** Sandbox environment is limited.
+We do not send any emails from it as well as transfer processing is not simulated.
+Please consider [Simulation endpoints](https://api-docs.transferwise.com/#simulation) to change transfer state after funding.

 ## Get your profile id

 > Example Request: